 Make it a team effort

 As brand advocates, your team should be sharing out the company’s own content, but other relevant industry content too.
-On these personal accounts, they’re able to express their opinions on industry news, engage in discussion and show a bit of personality - something that wouldn’t be possible on a company account.
-If you need any more convincing of the benefits to this tactic, there are stats to prove it: Leads developed through an employee’s social media marketing are found to convert 7x more often than leads developed in other ways.
+On these personal accounts, they’re able to express their opinions on industry news, engage in discussion and show a bit of personality – which is great for the brand.